 Vision, Aims, Objectives, Values

-In September 2020, we announced we would be closed for day to day visits so that we can carry out a ‘Reimagining’ programme of projects at the museum.
-During this time we will be undergoing significant change to our focus and work as a museum.
-As we undertake projects, establish partnerships and make progress, we will share this with you via our project pages.
+In September 2020, we announced the beginning of our ‘Reimagining’ programme of projects at the museum.
+Since then we have been undergoing significant change to our focus and work as a museum.
+Initially, we planned to close for day-to-day visits during this period but due to popular demand, we are open weekends from February to October.
+This has also allowed us to share our work and involve our audience in the changes.
+As we continue to undertake projects, establish partnerships and make progress, we will share this with you via our project pages.

 Vision: People Matter

-The Powell-Cotton Museum is for everyone – current and future audiences, staff, volunteers, our local community, the source communities from where our collections originate and anyone else who wants to work with the Powell-Cotton Museum, House and Gardens and to be part of our forward journey.
-To be for everyone, we will make space for those voices in our Museum: past, present and future.
-This comes from both listening to the diversity of voices within our community today and using our collections to make space for people who have historically been silenced.
+The Powell-Cotton Museum is for everyone – current and future audiences, staff, volunteers, our local community, the communities descended from the places our collections originate and anyone else who wants to work with the Powell-Cotton Museum, House and Gardens and to be part of our forward journey.
+To be for everyone, we will make space for more voices in our Museum: past, present and future.
+This comes from both listening to the diversity of voices within our community today and using our collections to explore the stories of people who have historically been silenced.

 Our vision – people matter – is foundational to the values of this programme of work.
 These values will be embedded across the organisation from visitor experience and collections to operations and to HR.
 These values relate to everyone who works with us, in whatever way that may be.

 - Everyone’s lived experiences are valued by the organisation and everyone should be empowered to fulfil their potential.
 In this regard, we work to the principle that equity is as important as equality.

 - We place importance on the emotional connections that exist between people and place.

 - We have courage in our convictions: we will be brave in our actions and innovative in our approach.